 If studying abroad was your idea to begin with, be sure not to push too hard.
 Every year, program directors hear complaints from students who didn’t want to come in the first place— and those students experience more difficulty than others adjusting to the new environment.
 In fact, some never do.

 Maintain a level of distance

-It is by overcoming any difficulties that your son or daughter will quickly rise to a new level of independence, so avoid the temptation to become too involved.
-Ultimately, this is his or her learning experience.
+It is by overcoming any difficulties that your child will quickly rise to a new level of independence, so avoid the temptation to become too involved.
+Ultimately, this is their learning experience.

 Also, it’s important to remember that study abroad students are not on vacation.
-Attending class with him or her—or taking your student out of class to sight-see—will interrupt the educational process and immersion experience.
+Attending class with them—or taking your student out of class to sight-see—will interrupt the educational process and immersion experience.
 If you want to visit, it’s best to do so when the program has finished so you can travel together.
-And it’s not usually wise to try to obtain permission for your student to return home early; the end of the semester is the most important part of his or her academic experience.
+And it’s not usually wise to try to obtain permission for your student to return home early; the end of the semester is the most important part of their academic experience.

 Prepare for the transformation

 After living abroad for as long as study abroad students do, they can’t help but be changed by the experience.
 This can take many forms, from new ways of dressing to cravings for different kinds of food to new political perspectives.
 Don’t worry too much: negative feelings usually last for a very short time, while a realistic view of America and its place in the world remains with most students for life.

 Be prepared for them to experience some degree of reverse culture shock—most do—and need some time to fully readjust to living at home again.
 In some cases, they may even experience a period of depression or longing to return abroad.
 Once again, your support, interest, and understanding will help your child during this life-altering experience.
 Observing and discussing changes like these is an excellent way to share in your child’s international experience, and you will probably want to hear more than most other people, which will be satisfying to your child.
 Most study abroad participants report years later that the time they spent overseas was the best part of their college years—and that it changed them for life.